Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Introduction

 \section{Introduction}

-Cosmic rays (CRs) are charged particles with energies up to~\mbox{$10^{20}\dm{eV}$} which come to the Earth from space and are locally measured directly with satellites at energies \mbox{$E<100\dm{TeV}$} and indirectly with Earth-based cosmic ray detectors at higher energies.
+Cosmic rays (CRs) are charged particles with energies up to~\mbox{$10^{20}\dm{eV}$} which come to Earth from space and are locally measured directly with satellites at energies \mbox{$E<100\dm{TeV}$} and indirectly with Earth-based cosmic ray detectors at higher energies.
 Knowledge of the CR spectrum on Earth is insufficient to infer the distribution of CR sources in the Galaxy.
 Instead, this distribution can potentially be deduced from $\gamma$-ray and neutrino data.
 Measurements of diffuse $\gamma$-ray flux are performed by the Fermi-LAT telescope at $E\lesssim 1\dm{TeV}$~\cite{Fermi-LAT:2012edv,Neronov:2019ncc} and primarily by HAWC and LHAASO at $E>1\dm{TeV}$~\cite{HAWC:2023wdq,LHAASO:2023gne,LHAASO:2024lnz}.
-The contribution of unresolved leptonic sources to the diffuse $\gamma$-ray flux has been shown to be sub-dominant~\cite{Kaci:2024lwx}, while the hadronic part of the diffuse flux is constrained by the diffuse Galactic neutrino flux observations~\cite{ANTARES:2022izu,IceCube:2023ame,Baikal-GVD:2024kfx}.
+The contribution of unresolved leptonic sources to the diffuse $\gamma$-ray flux has been shown to be subdominant~\cite{Kaci:2024lwx}, while the hadronic part of the diffuse flux is constrained by the diffuse Galactic neutrino flux observations~\cite{ANTARES:2022izu,IceCube:2023ame,Allakhverdyan2025}.

-Comparison of local CR flux measurements and global models of CR distribution in the Galaxy based on $\gamma$-ray and neutrino data allows us to constrain the properties of the population of cosmic ray sources responsible for the knee of the CR spectrum~\cite{Prevotat:2024ynu,Castro:2025wgf,Prevotat:2025ktr}.
-Such sources are possibly rare, so they may not produce continuous diffuse emission~\cite{Giacinti:2023upw} and may instead provide an intermittent, time-variable, knee-like feature in the cosmic-ray spectrum.
-Examples of such rare and powerful sources able to accelerate CRs to the knee energies are microquasars recently detected in the energy range \mbox{$E>100\dm{TeV}$} by LHAASO~\cite{LHAASO2024}.
+Comparison of local CR flux measurements and global models of the CR distribution in the Galaxy based on $\gamma$-ray and neutrino data allows us to constrain the properties of the population of cosmic-ray sources responsible for the knee of the CR spectrum~\cite{Prevotat:2024ynu,Castro:2025wgf,Prevotat:2025ktr}.
+Such sources are possibly rare, so they may not produce continuous diffuse emission~\cite{Giacinti:2023upw} and may instead provide an intermittent, time-variable, kneelike feature in the cosmic-ray spectrum.
+An example of such rare and powerful sources able to accelerate CRs to the knee energies are microquasars recently detected in the energy range \mbox{$E>100\dm{TeV}$} by LHAASO~\cite{LHAASO2024}.